A p-adic Eisenstein measure for vector-weight automorphic forms: Differential Operators

-As discussed in \cite{EDiffOps}, there are also $p$-adic differential operators $\theta(\zeta)$ that act on $p$-adic automorphic forms (viewed as sections of a vector bundle over a formal scheme over the ordinary locus of $_\mathcal{K}\Sh(R)$, for $R$ a mixed characteristic discrete valuation ring with residue characteristic $p$) and take values in $R_{\OK}[\kappa](R)$; for details on $p$-adic automorphic forms and the related geometry, see \cite[Section 8]{hida}, \cite[Section 3]{EEHLS}, or \cite{EDiffOps}.
+In \cite[Section 9]{EDiffOps}, we discussed a $p$-adic analogue $\theta_\rho^Z$ of the differential operators $D_\rho^Z$.
+The differential operators $\theta_\rho^Z$ act on sections of certain vector bundles on the Igusa tower $T_{\infty, \infty}$ (a formal scheme over the ordinary locus of $_\mathcal{K}\Sh(R)$, for $R$ a mixed characteristic discrete valuation ring with residue characteristic $p$); for details on the Igusa tower, see \cite[Section 8]{hida}.
+More precisely, $\theta_\rho^Z$ acts on sections of $R_{T_{\infty, \infty}}[\kappa]$ for various weights $\kappa$.
+Note that by \cite[map (8.4)]{hida},